 This grassroots development experience shapes the organisation’s global advocacy agenda.
 The World YWCA work is inspired by Christian principles and a commitment to women’s full and equal participation in society.
 It is a volunteer membership movement inclusive of women from many faiths, backgrounds, and cultures.
 The World YWCA affirms that women’s human rights are universal, indivisible, interdependent and interrelated.

 A human rights framework and the Millennium Development Goals guide the YWCA advocacy and services, which seek to empower women and girls and bring practical experience from the community level to national, regional and international policy makers.
 The movement is also guided in its work by the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW), the Beijing Platform for Action, the Declaration of Commitment on HIV and AIDS, as well as the agenda of the International Conference on Population and Development (ICPD).

 The World YWCA works in collaboration with many partner organisations and networks to advance its advocacy and programme work, including women’s networks, ecumenical, youth and international organisations, and UN agencies operating with women and young women.

 The vision of the World YWCA is a fully inclusive world where justice, peace, health, human dignity, freedom and care for the environment are promoted and sustained by women’s leadership.
-To attain this vision, the World YWCA has developed a strategic framework adopted by the World YWCA Council in 2011 that guides its work from 2012 -2015.
+To attain this vision, the World YWCA has developed a strategic framework that guides its work.
 The framework embraces a rights-based approach and is implemented with Member Associations, partners and policy makers.